 Pioneering in our support for the careers of artists we house 5000 artworks in the ‘Intoart Collection’.
 A publicly accessible loaning resource for researchers, curators and organisations, the collection is a physical and digital archive of original artworks made over the past 22 years in the Intoart Studio.
 For more information contact us by email, firstname.lastname@example.org or phone, 0203 4094542.

 Artists Direct Change is Intoart’s groundbreaking leadership and professional development programme that develops, improves and advocates for professional career pathways for visual artists, designers and makers with learning disabilities with tangible outcomes.
 It’s underpinned by a programme of mentoring to support commissioning; advocacy; critical reflection; writing; documentation and mapping future aspirations.
 Successes include artists further developing professional networks, scaling up of work; external recognition and profile raising; curator relationships; group and solo exhibition outcomes.

-The Artist Direct Change programme will show how by investing in artists we can address low expectations, othering and cultural exclusion.
+The Artist Direct Change programme shows how by investing in artists we can address low expectations, othering and cultural exclusion.
 We will challenge the presumptive use of the term ‘Outsider’ in relation to people with learning disabilities, learn from, and contribute to contemporary discourses.
-Subscribe to the Artists Direct Change mailing list to keep track of the programme.